Luckey Roberts: Childhood with traveling Vaudeville acts

 Luckey Roberts was born in Philadelphia, Pennsylvania, United States, and was playing piano and acting professionally with traveling Vaudeville and Negro minstrel shows in his childhood.
-His father, William Roberts, an unaccredited self-taught veterinarian, was overwhelmed by the responsibility of single-parenthood when his mother, Elizabeth Williams Roberts, tragically died just three weeks after his birth.
+His father, William Roberts, an unaccredited self-taught veterinarian, was overwhelmed by the responsibility of single parenthood when his mother, Elizabeth Williams Roberts, died just three weeks after his birth.
 His father engaged the Ringolds, a show-business family, to raise him.
 With the Ringolds influence, he became a lifelong Quaker, teetotaler (Teetotalism), and abstained from using tobacco.
 His first stage performance was as a toddler with a troupe performing Uncle Tom's Cabin.
 His vaudeville career began at age 5.

 By the age of 7, he had taught himself to play piano, but only in the key of F-sharp, which is based on the black keys.
 As a child, he was paid to sing and dance with Gus Sulky (sometimes spelled Gus Selke) and his Pickaninnies in theater work as a picaninny.
 His father was involved in his childhood, ensuring his health and happiness.
 One biographer reports: "One night his father saw him perform for the first time dressed only in a raffia shirt.
 Enraged, Roberts Sr. stopped the show.
 The packed house roared, thinking the scene was part of the show."

 Reconciliation was made, and Roberts' father financed a visit to Lonnie Hicks (Hoofers Club), a leading ragtime pianist, who Roberts later credited with mentoring his early career in music.
 Roberts also performed with Mayme Remington's Black Buster Brownies Ethiopian Prodigies.
 For about a 10-year period, Roberts toured Europe three times in addition to many USA performances which showcased his childhood talents of singing, dancing, tumbling, and juggling.
 Mayme Remington's troupe paid him $1.25 weekly plus room and board and tutoring (from the team Prevost, Rice & Prevost), and sent his father $5 weekly for five years.
 Roberts accompanied the drum corps at Philadelphia's First Regiment Armoury one summer.

 Roberts performed at Billy William's restaurant, in Baltimore, Maryland, in the summer of 1905.
 Roberts took fighting lessons from Joe Gans, a former lightweight champion boxer.
 During this time he and pianist Eubie Blake, a lifelong friend, at Joe Gans's saloon, collaborated on ideas for piano composition.
 During another vacation from annual vaudeville touring, he performed at the Green Dragon saloon in Philadelphia.

-1910 and the origins of Stride
+1910 and the origins of stride

 Roberts settled in New York City about 1910.
 He became one of the leading pianists in Harlem and started publishing some of his original rags, assisted by Artie Matthews although he regularly won cutting contests he was still learning how to annotate music: